anikhalder/anikhalder.github.io/research.md

 title: Research
 ---

 Over the course of my Bachelor's, Master's and ongoing Ph.D. education I have had the opportunity to work on several short and long-term research projects in various topics in Physics through internships, research assistantships or thesis projects (please refer to my [CV](cv/AnikHalder_CV.pdf) for details).
-I have worked mainly on analytical and computational projects in the fields of laser optics, planetary science, geosciences, nonlinear dynamics, x-ray reflectometry and of course, astrophysics.
+I have worked mainly on analytical and computational projects in the fields of laser optics, planetary and space science, geosciences, x-ray reflectometry and of course, astrophysics.

 Here, I present some of my current research projects in weak lensing cosmology and their associated publications: